rutiglianom/rutiglianom/README.md

 - Hi, I’m @rutiglianom
+- The newer repos are small projects I've done on my own time
-- This account archives all my programs I developed for school
+- The older repos are all of the programs I developed for school
-- I’m interested in design work of any kind
-- How to reach me: matthew.rutigliano@outlook.com